Yazd: Demographics

-Language and ethnic groups
+Language and ethnicity

 The majority of the people of Yazd are Persians.
 They speak Persian with a Yazdi accent, which is different from the Persian accent of Tehran.

+During the Pahlavi era, a large group of Kurds from the Gulbaghi tribe were moved from the north of Kurdistan province to the city of Yazd and the cities of Isfahan, Kashan, and Nayin.
+Today, the Gulbaghi tribe are mostly assimilated elements in the population of these cities.

 Religion

-The majority of people in Yazd are Shia Muslim.
+The majority of people in Yazd are Shia Muslims.
 Yazd is a strongly religious, traditionalist and conservative city.
-Several city traditions are the Muslim parades and gatherings, which are mainly processions called azadari held to commemorate the events experienced by the main Islamic martyrs and other important figures.
+Several city traditions are the Muslim parades and gatherings, which are mainly processions called Azadari held to commemorate the events experienced by the main Islamic martyrs and other important figures.
 These huge public gatherings created a series of spaces which, since most are near important urban monuments, are used at other times as hubs from which visitors can tour the main spots in the city.

 There is also a sizable population of Zoroastrians in the city.
 In 2013, Sepanta Niknam was elected to the city council of Yazd and became the first Zoroastrian councillor in Iran.
 The Pir-e-Naraki sanctuary is one of the important pilgrimage destinations for Zoroastrians, where an annual congregation is held and frequent visits are made during the year; it is now also a famous tourist spot.
 The story of the last Persian prince to come to Yazd before the arrival of Islam adds to its importance.
 Such a transformation has occurred several times.

 There was once a relatively large Jewish-Yazdi community, however, after the creation of Israel, many have moved there for varying reasons.
 Former president of Israel Moshe Katsav is an example.

 Population

-At the 2006 census, the population of the city of Yazd was 423,006 in 114,716 households.
+At the time of the 2006 National Census, the city's population was 423,006 in 114,716 households.
 The following census in 2011 counted 486,152 people in 141,572 households.
-The latest census in 2016 showed a population of 529,673 people in 158,368 households.
+The 2016 census measured the population of the city as 529,673 people in 158,368 households.